wyfoffice/cmfrec/README.md

 # Collective Matrix Factorization

+Many thanks to david-cortes!

+The original library is using an explicit feedback loss function which regards the ratins in the matrix are the preferences of users.
+However, in many cases, the ratings are not necessarily related to preference.
+For example, we may buy 10 pairs of socks while only buy one smart phone.
+So in Hu's paper http://yifanhu.net/PUB/cf.pdf , Hu said that the value of ratings, or in other words, the number of purchase show the confidence that we believe the user likes this item.

+# Usage
+After install this library using pip install cmfrec, you then replace the original __init__.py with this website's version

 Python implementation of collective matrix factorization, based on the paper _Relational learning via collective matrix factorization (A. Singh, 2008)_, with some enhancements.
 This is a collaborative filtering model for recommender systems that takes as input explicit item ratings and side information about users and/or items.
 The overall idea was extended here to also be able to do cold-start recommendations (of users and items that were not in the training data).
 Implementation is done in TensorFlow and optimization is with L-BFGS.

 The extended version of the paper ("Relational learning via Collective Matrix Factorization") can be downloaded here: